eosnetworkfoundation/docs/docs/08_testnet-quick-start-guide/index.md

 An account is a collection of authorizations, is stored on the blockchain, and is used to identify a sender/recipient.
 The flexible authorization structure of an account enables it to be owned either by an individual or group of individuals dependant on how permissions are configured.
 An account sends or receives a valid transaction to the blockchain.

-For more information on EOSIO accounts and associated permissions, see the [Accounts and Permissions](../protocol/accounts_and_permissions.md) page on the _EOSIO Developers Portal_.
+For more information on Antelope accounts and associated permissions, see the [Accounts and Permissions](../protocol/accounts_and_permissions.md) page on the _EOSIO Developers Portal_.

 ## Create New Account
-The EOSIO Testnet provisions a new EOSIO blockchain account every time you sign up for a new EOSIO Testnet developer account.
-If you require more EOSIO blockchain accounts, follow the steps below.
+The Antelope Testnet provisions a new Antelope blockchain account every time you sign up for a new Antelope Testnet developer account.
+If you require more Antelope blockchain accounts, follow the steps below.

 **Complete the following steps to create a new account:**